 Different keywords will serve different purposes for your business.
 This depends on which part of your sales funnel each keyword belongs to.

-Top of the funnel keywords will typically higher search volumes but have less commercial intent behind them.
+Top of the funnel keywords will typically have higher search volumes but have less commercial intent behind them.
 People searching for these terms are just looking for information and are not necessarily ready to buy.

 Middle of the funnel keywords have less volume than the top of the funnel keywords, but people searching for these terms are already considering their options for products, sellers, or brands.

-Bottom of the funnel keywords have the lowest search volumes but high commercial intent.
+Bottom of the funnel keywords has the lowest search volumes but high commercial intent.
 People searching for these terms are usually potential customers and are ready to buy.

 Your keyword strategy should look to balance keywords for each stage of the funnel.
 Top of the funnel keywords will attract most of your traffic, while bottom of the funnel keywords will generate the most revenue for your business.